szageda/keeb-utils/Windows/AutoHotkey/README.md

 > The scripts support AutoHotkey version 2.0.
 While running them under version 1.0 may be possible, you may experience problems or erratic behaviour.

 > [!TIP]
-> An alternative solution to AutoHotkey on Windows is KMonad – see `keeb-utils\Linux\KMonad`.
+> An alternative solution to AutoHotkey on Windows is KMonad—see `keeb-utils\Linux\KMonad`.

 ## 1.2.
 Configuration